 Uber’s approach about Ramadan

-Uber will organise Iftar events where drivers will be able to break their fast and have a meal.
-That was already done in the past years and will take place in three different places in North, South, West and East London.
-Places will need to be booked in advance to take part.
+Uber usually organises Iftar events where drivers are able to break their fast and have a meal.
+That was already done in the past years and normally takes place in three different venues in North, South, West and East London.

-There seems to be no similar events organised by ViaVan or any other ride share app.
+There seems to be no similar events organised by Bolt, Ola or any other ride share app.